Call for Proposals Opens May 1, 2019

 The initial proposal, with all supporting documents, should be collated into one PDF document with the investigator’s last name as the title, and sent electronically to firstname.lastname@example.org.

-Full proposals will be reviewed by the Committee, and results announced no later than December 1, 2018, for funding to be distributed on January 1, 2019.
-Check the SPA website for the final full proposal application & guidelines (still under development)
+Full proposals will be reviewed by the Committee, and results announced no later than December 2, 2019, for funding to be distributed in early January 2020.

 Presentation of Research Results